Freeman's Mind doesn't just have the eponymous character, but his perception of those around him.

 - Remember the New Guy?: Freeman has no idea who he is despite Breen being his former boss.
 He doesn't even remember having his picture taken with Breen or the other scientists.

 - Brainwashed and Crazy: Freeman assumes their gas masks are signs that they've been capped by the Tripods.
+While that is actually true of the Combine soldiers that appear later, these guys are willing collaborators.

 - Crazy Enough to Work: Zig-zagged.
 Freeman admits that dumping barrels full of explosives on him is definitely more effective than shooting the power-armored man with a handgun.
 On the other hand, he wonders why they do this with unwieldy and slow barrels (complete with an delay that allows him to get out of the explosion's radius before it goes off) when they clearly have more advanced weaponry at their disposal.